pnomnom-web/FalafelAI/README.md

 **Installing Dependencies**

 This is for providing virtual dependencies for the project.
-You need to manually install a .venv folder
+You need to manually install a .venv folder.
 1. `cd projectFolder`
 2. Create a `.venv` in the project folder directory
 3. Run `py -3 -m venv .venv`